 The Clinical & Medical Programme

-TLM ensure the best quality drugs at the lowest cost through a quality drug procurement initiative and partnerships with direct relief, Difaem and CHI as well as Muhimbili National Hospital (MNH) using several different processes and sources.
+TLM ensure the best quality drugs at the lowest cost through a quality drug procurement initiative and partnerships with direct relief, Difaem and CHI as well as Muhimbili National Hospital.
 Most standard clinical supplies are supplied by MNH through the hospital pharmacy.
 However, most oncology specific supplies such as bone marrow aspirate and biopsy needles, tru-cut needles, intra-thecal filters and intra-thecal chemotherapy etc., are currently not available in country and are imported from sources overseas.
 In addition all other supplies (including all chemotherapy) are purchased locally from small-scale retail pharmacies where significant markups are applied to the costs of the items.
 Almost every item used on the ward is a generic product and there is the additional concern regarding the quality of these products.

 Recognizing that a reliable supply of drugs is essential to the delivery of care to our patients, we plan a single procurement process involving MNH/The Ministry of Health.
 This will enable us to negotiate more competitive prices and establishing reliable sources.
 We are in the process of working out the details of the procurement system but it will involve creating a tender document agreed by all involved (clinicians, pharmacists, nurses, donors, Ministry of health).
 This will also facilitate the importation of medications not currently available in Tanzania.
 Currently TLM procures 80% of all the drugs.

 Using available literature standard operating procedures and clinical manuals have been developed that are locally appropriate and relevant to guide all clinical procedures and programme activities.
 These will cover nursing, medical and psychosocial services and are shared in an open source manner to any new and Nationally approved paediatric oncology centre seeking to join the network.
 They are available in our resources section or can be shared if enquiries are made.

 Paediatric Oncology Facilities